Research & Best Practices

 Four ways manufacturers can drive towards zero defects are:

-1. Automated inspection systems: While vision systems and other technologies find defects rather than prevent them, they perform consistently, provide immediate detection and gather data to support root cause analysis.
+1. Automated inspection systems: While machine vision systems, laser scanners, ultrasonic sensors and other technologies find defects rather than prevent them, they perform consistently, provide immediate detection and gather data to support root cause analysis.

-2. Predictive maintenance: Machine condition plays a large role in variability.
+2. Predictive maintenance: Machine condition plays a large role in variability, including pressure irregularities and vibration misalignments.
 Preventive maintenance keeps equipment in good condition but carries a risk of doing too much work too frequently, and perhaps of the wrong type.
 Predictive maintenance using machine health monitoring systems, where the goal is to attend to equipment just before failure, is a better approach.

 3. Data analytics and AI: As root cause analysis invariably reveals, defects don’t arise out of nowhere.
 They develop over time, following established patterns.
-Data analytics and AI can spot these signals and warn of problems before they become visible to human eyes and ears.
+Data analytics and AI can spot these signals and warn of problems before they become visible to human eyes and ears, such as predicting yield loss based on data collected from upstream sensor patterns.

 Role of employee training and culture